hdheath/2025_BMEB_Bootcamp/docker_tutorial.md

 singularity exec image.simg softwareName --help
 ```

+Here’s your tutorial revised so it works correctly with **Quay.io BioContainers** and explicit version tags instead of `latest` (which doesn’t exist).
+I’ve updated FastQC, BWA, and SAMtools accordingly:

+---

 # 🧬 Bioinformatics Workflow Example with Singularity

 Now that you know how to pull and run containers, let’s run a **mini bioinformatics pipeline** using BioContainers.